Octopus Energy - is it the best green supplier?

 Octopus Energy's Renewable Energy

-Next up, lets take a look at where their energy comes from.
+Next up, let's take a look at where their energy comes from.
 Octopus are a rare breed of energy supplier in that they generate a lot of their own energy, rather than buying it all from generating companies around the UK.

 Octopus Energy generate and source 68.9% of their electricity and gas from renewable sources including solar power, wind power and tidal.
 The remaining 31.1% of their supply is sourced from coal, natural gas, nuclear energy and other sources.
+The majority of the energy they generate comes from various of their own sites across the UK and the rest is bought from third-party energy suppliers.

 Octopus Energy invest heavily in various forms of renewable electricity generation, most notably in solar power.
 As the UK’s largest investor in solar power, they have spent £2 billion to date on solar farms and solar infrastructure.
 Octopus claim this would be enough to power 250,000 homes or an entire city the size of Manchester!
 They have also installed 154 solar farms across the UK alongside a further 66 in France.